jmcook1186/RemoteIceSurfaceAnalyser/README.md

-# Big Ice Surf Classifier
+# RISE: Remote Ice Surface Explorer

 This repository contains code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
 For a user-defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on field spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
 Additional scripts are provided for generating summary statistics and plotting maps for each parameter.